 In order to store and utilise the data after the research project, it’s essential that the data stored is well-documented and placed in a repository that enables reuse.
 We recommend opening the research data in a discipline specific repository or in a more general service, e.g. Fairdata Services and EUDAT B2SHARE.
 If you can't give access to the data itself, you can often make the metadata of the dataset open.
 Read more from section Services for opening and publishing research data.
 CSC does not provide storage for data after the research project, if it's not properly described as a dataset.
 For example, Fairdata IDA requires describing the stored data and keeping the CSC project associated with the stored data active also after publishing the data.

 Digital preservation is an option for datasets, which have value for the organisation or on national level in the long term.
 Organisations evaluate the value of the dataset.
 Digital preservation offers reliable preservation of digital information for several decades or even centuries.
 Read more about Digital Preservation.

-How to start using
+How to start using the services

 The storage solutions and services listed on this page are offered free of charge for academic research, education and training purposes in Finnish higher education institutions and in state research institutes (subsidised by the Ministry of Education and Culture, Finland).
 If your usage is extensive, please contact firstname.lastname@example.org.
 Service Desk provides personal guidance and expert support in choosing the right storage solution for your data.